HoneySens/honeysens-website/content/docs/installation/index.md

 ![install-greeting](/images/install-greeting.png)

 Follow the instructions on screen.
 You'll have to provide credentials for the administrative account and the domain name of the server.
-The latter should be identical to the *Common Name* of the supplied TLS certificate, in case of a self-signed certificate this will default to the `DOMAIN` environment variable of the `server` service.
+The latter should be identical to the *Common Name* of the supplied TLS certificate, in case of a self-signed certificate this will default to the `DOMAIN` environment variable of the `web` service.
 For the last step you then have to supply a group name for the initial group of users that will be created on your behalf (that name can be changed later, though).

 After successful completion of the setup procedure, the login screen will be shown: